 The following stress management techniques can also help you cope with canker sore-causing anxiety:

 - Mindful breathing

 - Talking to a professional

-The soft tissue inside your mouth is sensitive, so it’s important to protect it from trauma and irritation.
+The soft tissues inside your mouth are sensitive, so it’s important to protect them from trauma and irritation.
 Brush and floss gently to avoid causing irritation, and do both regularly to keep sugar and acid from accumulating and causing inflammation.

 Examples of autoimmune diseases linked to chronic canker sores include:

 - Behçet’s disease